Research and Evaluation

 The Pilot Project showed that university students from differing political backgrounds could be trained to apply the Dignity Index to political speech and develop consensus around passage scores.
 Student scorers treated each other with dignity as they worked to achieve consensus, and their interactions underscored the premise that easing divisions and solving problems involve the same set of skills.
 Additionally, the Pilot Project uncovered an unexpected outcome – the Mirror Effect.

 Many student coders reported their involvement with the Dignity Index prompted them to personally reflect on their own language and the contemptuous media they were consuming.
-Beyond learning how to score the speech of others, students made changes in their own behavior.oes here
+Beyond learning how to score the speech of others, students made changes in their own behavior.

 We wanted to know – could people agree upon whether a passage of speech represented dignity or contempt regardless of whether they agreed with the speaker politically?

-On October 20, 2025, UNITE and the Dignity Index team will gather a trailblazing group of leaders, changemakers, and anyone building, or ready to build, cultures of dignity - cultures that ease division, prevent violence, and help communities solve problems together.
+• On October 20, 2025, UNITE and the Dignity.us team gathered together a trailblazing group of leaders, changemakers, and others interested in building cultures of dignity - cultures that ease division, prevent violence, and help communities solve problems together.
 With conflict resolution expert Donna Hicks as the keynote speaker and subject matter experts in workplace culture, K-12 programming, higher education, and politics sharing their most valuable insights and strategies during breakout sessions.

 RESEARCH TOOLKIT